Nuna7/vhc-dash/docs/report.md

 ### 1.4.3.
 UI Layout and Modularity

-The UI is designed to be as barebones yet maximally functional as possible.
+The UI is designed to be as bare-bones yet maximally functional as possible.
 A modular approach ensures that components are distinct and reusable across the application.

+#### 1.4.3.1.
+Box Elements

 Custom box elements are employed extensively, each with optional top-left, top-right, or center-aligned labels.
 These labels provide context and hints, ensuring clarity in the interface.

+A box element's borders are designed to support natural reading flow and simultaneously define content boundaries.
+The solid left border clearly indicates the vertical scope of the box and serves as a "start" marker for the content.
+The bottom border is a thick(er) dotted border, indicating a continuation and pulling the eye downwards and to the right, as with natural reading flow. the two remaining borders are understated; thin and dotted to serve only as demarcations of content boundaries without distracting from the content itself.

 ![Box](images/box.png)